MicrosoftDocs/powerquery-docs/powerquery-docs/pivot-columns.md

 ---
 title: Pivot columns
 description: In Power Query, you can create a table that contains an aggregate value for each unique value in a column.
-Power Query groups each unique value, performs an aggregate calculation for each value, and pivots the column into a new table.
+Power Query groups each unique value, does an aggregate calculation for each value, and pivots the column into a new table.
 author: ptyx507
 ms.service: powerquery
 ms.reviewer: v-douklo